nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### View a client : `view`

+You can view a client's details and his policies with `view`.
-Shows the particulars and policies of a client.
+The `view` command shows the particulars and policies of a client.

 Format: `view INDEX`